 New age technologies like AI, machine learning and deep learning are proliferating at a rapid pace.
 And if you wish to secure your job, mastering these new technologies is going to be a must.

 This tutorial covered everything about multilayer artificial neural networks.
-However, if you wish to master AI and machine learning, Simplilearn’s PG Program in Artificial Intelligence and machine learning, in partnership with Purdue university and in collaboration with IBM, must be your next stop.
-Together with Purdue’s top faculty masterclasses and Simplilearn’s online bootcamp, become an AI and machine learning pro like never before!
+However, if you wish to master AI and machine learning, Post Graduate Program In Artificial Intelligence, in partnership with IBM, must be your next stop.
+Together with Caltech’s top faculty masterclasses and Simplilearn’s online bootcamp, become an AI and machine learning pro like never before!